-An annual \$75 non-refundable enrollment fee (one per family), start-up \$150 security deposit (per child) and \$150 annual supply fee is due one week after your child's placement in the Center is offered.
+An annual \$105 non-refundable enrollment fee (one per family) and \$180 annual supply fee is due one week after your child's placement in the Center is offered.
 If these fees are not received in this time frame, the slot will be offered to another child.
 A minimum of half of the first month tuition must be received in the office on or before the first day your child attends school.
-The \$150 security deposit will be returned at the time of your child's departure, if the Center receives a 30 day written notice of a child's withdrawal and the account is clear.
+For families who previously paid a \$150 security deposition, it will be returned if the Center receives a 30 day written notice of a child's withdrawal and the account is clear.
 This check will be processed and sent from Auburn University after the child's last day of attendance.